YuktiNivara/Andromeda/Inspiring.md

 **You will be successful.** Don't rush your timeline.
 Testing can be tiresome sometimes.

-I am testing the file for accuracy.
+I am testing the file for accuracy and consistency.